 These companies are too big to fail, and they have so many people.
 Because they are too big to fail, they know they don’t need to do everything in a smart way.
 They can just throw their weight around and get profits.

 This Thai bank wouldn’t go bankrupt because an app is toilet material, or if the app never launches.
 There’s simply no need for the org to be well optimized, or dismiss incompetent people.
-Some of them don’t actually do anything.
+Some of them don’t actually do anything, just sitting around with laptop opened on their office desk.

 This is why I left KBTG: I don’t want to be familiarized with idiocy and incompetence.
 I don’t want to think that the shit they do is “good enough”.